misumisumi/nixos-desktop-config/README.md

   Now, available flake url is
     - `plasma5`
     - `qtile`
+  You can check `nix flake show` in `./machines`. (flake.nix of root is not available because this is include my private repository.)

   ```
   sudo git clone https://github.com/Sumi-Sumi/nixos-config.git /mnt/etc/nixos/config

   ------
-  (optional: You use LVM only and want to generate UUID automatically.)
+  (optional: You want to generate UUID and hardware conf automatically.)
   sudo dd if=/dev/zero of=/mnt/.swapfile bs=1024 count=$((1024*4))  # swap size is 4GB
   sudo chmod 600 /mnt/.swapfile
   sudo mkswap /mnt/.swapfile